Appliances Direct

 Remote control

-All our air conditioning units come with a remote control, which is handy for changing the settings from a distance.
+Most air conditioning units come with a remote control, which is handy for changing the settings from a distance.

 How to install an air conditioning unit